-We are a financial advisor support firm that provides services for financial advisors in all areas of their business: compliance, technology, marketing, operations, practice management, and more.
-Our goal is to be the easiest and most frictionless firm to work with for financial advisors and we are looking for creative and talented people to help us perpetually strive toward that goal.
+We are a financial professionals support firm that provides services for financial professionals in all areas of their business: compliance, technology, marketing, operations, practice management, and more.
+Our goal is to be the easiest and most frictionless firm to work with for financial professionals and we are looking for creative and talented people to help us perpetually strive toward that goal.
 At IFP, innovation and user experience drive everything that we do.
 We are growing fast, and as we grow, we are excited to provide current and prospective employees new and exciting opportunities.

 A Q&A Session